Tachyus/gluon/docs/content/tutorial.md

 ## F# Project

-In the F# project, reference `Gluon` NuGet package.
+In the F# project, reference the `Gluon` and `Gluon.Client` NuGet packages.
 Also reference `Owin` and `Microsoft.Owin`.
 Mark some methods as remote:

 ```fsharp